Things to do in Faro

 3. Admire Arco da Vila

-One of Faro’s main attractions in Cidade Velha is Arco da Vila, a monumental archway built on medieval gateways (Portas da Rainha) to the city.
+One of Faro’s main sights in the historical centre is Arco da Vila, a monumental archway built on medieval gateways (Portas da Rainha) to the city.
 It was commissioned in the early 19th century by Bishop Francisco Gomes de Avelar and created by the Italian architect Francisco Xavier Fabri.
-Arco da Vila is one of the best examples of Italian neoclassical design in the Algarve and Portugal.

 The arch was inaugurated in 1812, and it’s been a monument since 1910.
 In the niche of Arco da Vila, you can discover a statue of Saint Thomas of Aquino (the patron saint of Faro), and inside, you will find a horseshoe-shaped portal.